mlflow/mlflow/docs/source/projects.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 MLflow projects can be executed in kubernetes clusters.
-Basically it uses the image created to run projects just like in :ref:`Docker environment <project-docker-container-environments>`  and pushes it to an image repository.
+Basically it uses the image created to run projects in :ref:`Docker environment <project-docker-container-environments>`  and pushes it to an image repository, so you need to configure MLproject with ``docker_env`` section.
 After that it creates a Kubernetes Job that uses this published image and runs the MLflow project on kubernetes.
 A brief overview of how to configure and use this feature is as follows:

 In project folder you need to create a ``backend_config.json`` with the follwing attributes: